PrefectHQ/prefect/docs/concepts/blocks.md

 # )
 ```

-### Blocks metadata
+### Block type metadata

-The way that a block is displayed can be controlled by metadata fields that can be set on a block subclass.
+The way that a block is displayed can be controlled by metadata fields that can be set on a block type's subclass.

 Available metadata fields include: